Apple Looks To Compete With Netflix Originals, But Making Hits Is Hard

 But Apple sales fell last year for the first time since 2001 — largely due to less demand for its latest iPhones.
 Apple isn't commenting about its plans for TV and film, but the right content could help boost sales of Apple products, says Brian Blau, an analyst with Gartner who follows Apple.

 "Having original content is a strategy that is simply just going to bring people back to Apple.
-I think this is going to represent a unique opportunity for them," Blau says, "one that's going to make them more competitive with these other original content providers that potentially have been drawing Apple users away from the apple ecosystem" — like iTunes and the App Store.
+I think this is going to represent a unique opportunity for them," Blau says, "one that's going to make them more competitive with these other original content providers that potentially have been drawing Apple users away from the Apple ecosystem" — like iTunes and the App Store.

 Those original content providers include Netflix and Amazon.
 Netflix has done an especially good job at creating content that draws in subscribers for its services.
 According to the measurement service Symphony, last year Netflix originals like Orange is the New Black and Fuller House were viewed by close to 16 million viewers each.